DTolm/VkFFT/README.md

 ## I am looking for a PhD position/job that may be interested in my set of skills.
 Contact me by email: <d.tolmachev@fz-juelich.de> | <dtolm96@gmail.com>

+## Added Windows executables for benchmark: versions with CUDA benchmark (requires CUDA 11) and without (requires only graphics drivers).
+Both require shaders folder placed in the same location as executable.
+Uses ~3.5GB of VRAM.
+Located in Vulkan_FFT_CUDA_v1.0.5.zip and in Vulkan_FFT_noCUDA_v1.0.5.zip.
+Built with VS2019.

 ## Benchmark results of VkFFT can be found here: https://openbenchmarking.org/test/pts/vkfft

 ## Currently supported features: